-Question: During ‘No Contact’ and ‘Space’ which I personally hate the whole notion of.
-I have no doubt she has read all the other NC online stuff out there.
-I’m reading your book that I purchased ‘Dating Your Ex’ and absolutely loving it.
-I would love to email it to her once I’m done and encourage her to also read it if she so chooses and open an invitation to meet sometime after to discuss or share any opinions because I certainly have things I’d like to share with her from the book.
-I know she is into this kind of literature and education.
+Question: I’m reading your book ‘Dating Your Ex’ and absolutely loving it.
+I would love to share it with my ex and encourage her to also read it if she so chooses and open an invitation to meet sometime after to discuss or discuss any opinions because I certainly have things I’d like to share with her from the book.
+I know she is into this kind of literature, education and self-help material.
 Do you feel this is a wise decision or not?

 Yangki’s Answer: I am all for openness and honesty from beginning to end.
 This is one reason why my advice is different from “all the other NC online stuff out there.”